 The Maldive del Salento

 We made several stops along the coast in an attempt to find a non-windy beach.
-Our luck finally changed when we reached the ‘Maldive del Salento‘ located near the town of Pescoluse.
+Our bad luck finally changed when we reached the ‘Maldive del Salento‘ located near the town of Pescoluse.

 While driving along the SP91, there is a large sign indicating the entrance to the beach.There’s a ticket booth to pay for parking at the entrance to the carpark, though it was unmanned during our early October visit.
 This meant no fee was required and the parking lot was close to empty.

-While the beach is set up to host beach clubs along most of the beach in summer, there were only a few family groups on the day we arrived and only one bar was open.
+While the beach is set up to host beach clubs along most of the sand in summer, there were only a few family groups on the day we arrived and only one bar was open.
 There were showers and changing rooms available for a small fee.

 Compared to the very windy beach at Torre San Giovanni, this beach was blissfuly calm and made for relaxing and easy swimming in crystal clear waters.
 The weather was a lovely 25 degrees during our visit.